tirthajyoti/tirthajyoti.github.io/articles/Complex-logic-breakneck-speed-Julia.md

 *“Walks like Python, runs like C”* — this has been said about Julia, a modern programming language, **focused on scientific computing**, ****and having an ever-increasing base of followers and developers.

 Julia, a general-purpose programming language, is made specifically for scientific computing.
-It is a [**flexible](https://docs.julialang.org/en/v1/manual/types/) [dynamically-typed](https://android.jlelse.eu/magic-lies-here-statically-typed-vs-dynamically-typed-languages-d151c7f95e2b)** language with **performance comparable to traditional statically-typed languages**.
+It is a **[flexible](https://docs.julialang.org/en/v1/manual/types/)** and **[dynamically-typed](https://android.jlelse.eu/magic-lies-here-statically-typed-vs-dynamically-typed-languages-d151c7f95e2b)** language with **performance comparable to traditional statically-typed languages**.

 Julia tries to provide a single environment productive enough for prototyping and efficient for industrial-grade applications.
 It is a multi-paradigm language encompassing both [functional](https://codeburst.io/a-beginner-friendly-intro-to-functional-programming-4f69aa109569) and object-oriented programming components, although the **majority of the users like its functional programming aspects**.

 The inception of this programming language can be traced back to 2009.
-The lead developers Alan Edelman, Jeff Bezanson, Stefan Karpinski, and Viral Shah started working on creating a language that can be used for better and faster numerical computing.
+The lead developers **Alan Edelman, Jeff Bezanson, Stefan Karpinski, and Viral Shah** started working on creating a language that can be used for better and faster numerical computing.
 The developers were able to launch a commercial release in February 2012.

 ## Why is it awesome for data science?